"Cannot configure identity source due to Invalid certificate bytes" when trying to save an AD over LDAPS identity source in VC 8.0 Update 2

 Cause

-This is caused by the certificate file containing Windows line feed characters (CR/LF)
+This is caused by the certificate file containing Windows line feed characters (CR/LF or \n) instead of Unix line feed characters (LF, \n).

-Windows formatted certificates are not currently supported in vCenter Server 8.0 Update 2
+Windows-formatted certificates are not currently supported in vCenter Server 8.0 Update 2.

 Resolution